Eynnzerr/YuukaTalk/README.md

 # Introduction

+Momotalk is a virtual app in mobile game *Blue Archive*, which lets players talk with characters in the game, bringing and representing interesting stories.
+And it has become a popular format for fan arts, especially in CN communities.

-YuukaTalk is a brand-new momotalk editor app for Android aiming to provide more comfortable experience for re-creation authors.
+YuukaTalk is a brand-new momotalk editor app for Android aiming to provide more comfortable experience for fan-fiction authors.

 We already have amazing works such as **YuzuTalk**, **ClosureTalk**, **MolluTalk**, and **MoeTalk**.
 However, each of above-mentioned editors either has been taken down or not supports mobile phone well, which is the inspiration this app is given.

-Why named YuukaTalk?
-I love Yuuka.

 # Previews